fixate/pw-mvc-boilerplate/README.md

 ## Purpose

-Kickstart ProcessWire projects with a structure that reduces repetition, separates logic from markup, and logically organises your code for easier management.
+Kickstart ProcessWire projects with a light-weight structure that reduces repetition, separates logic from markup, and logically organises your code for easier management.

 ## Features